tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-agility/usage.md

 JSON file with the new content.
 4. View the new integration on the Integrations page.

-### Configuration properties
+## Configuration properties

 The following tables describe the properties used to configure the integration.
 Each table contains the field name when using the user interface and the property name when using a JSON file.

 * The General Configuration Properties table describes configuration properties used by all plug-in integrations.
-* The Digital.ai Agility Configuration Properties
-table describes the Digital.ai Agility configuration properties that define the connection and communications with the Digital.ai Agility server.
+* The Digital.ai Agility Configuration Properties table describes the Digital.ai Agility configuration properties that define the connection and communications with the Digital.ai Agility server.
 When using the JSON method to integrate the plug-in these properties are coded within the `properties` configuration property.

+### General Configuration Properties

 |Name | Description |Required |  Property Name|
 | --- | --- | --- | --- |